-The mother, LaVona Golden, is played to howling effect by Allison Janney with what The Drama of the Gifted Child author Alice Miller might describe as a perfect storm of narcissism — she’s a righteous saboteur.
-Janney purges the moistness from her voice, so that her words come out low, gritty, and unmusical.
-She looks and sounds like the husk of a cicada you find sometimes in summer.
-Her soul is desiccated.
-She shoves Tonya out on the ice, angry over her losses and jealous over her wins.
-“You skate like a graceless bull dyke,” she tells Tonya.
-And she hits, too.
+What director Craig Gillespie and screenwriter Steven Rogers know for sure is that they have the mother of all bad mother stories.
+Said mother’s name is LaVona Golden and she’s played to howling effect by Allison Janney, with what The Drama of the Gifted Child author Alice Miller might describe as a perfect storm of narcissism.
+She’s a righteous saboteur.
+Janney purges the moistness from her voice, so she looks and sounds like the husk of a cicada you find sometimes in summer.
+Her very soul is desiccated.
+She shoves the teenage Tonya onto the ice, angry over her losses and jealous over her wins.
+“You skate like a graceless bull dyke,” she says.
+She hits, too.
 She’s violent enough to drive Tonya into the arms of the first man to tell her she’s pretty, Jeff Gillooly (Sebastian Stan), who unfortunately hits more often and harder.
-No wonder she skates without smiling.
+No wonder Tonya skates without smiling.

-There’s a lot of ugliness.
+There sure is a lot of ugliness.
 The ’70s and ’80s interiors are garish in that striving-for-sophistication way, and scenes are lighted and composed to look like those awful Polaroids that would develop (or half-develop) before your eyes.
-Stan’s Gillooly is a puzzle, which makes him the most insidious of abusers — he looks reasonable up to the instant the fist connects, and then he’s full of pleas and promises until the next whap.
+Stan’s Gillooly is the most insidious of abusers — he looks reasonable up to the instant the fist connects, and then he’s full of pleas and promises until the next whap.
+The mix of cartoonish idiocy and realistic domestic abuse is one of the film’s signatures, and it doesn’t entirely work.
+Seeing Tonya with black eyes and bruised cheeks and a split lip for the second or third time makes it hard to giggle at the antics of morons.